IndinavirBrand Name: Crixivan Other Names: IDV, indinavir sulfate Drug Class: Protease Inhibitors

 Indinavir can cause serious, life-threatening side effects.
-These include kidney problems, rapid breakdown of red blood cells (hemolytic anemia), and possibly liver problems.
+These include kidney problems, hemolytic(a rapid breakdown of healthy red blood cells), and problems.

 While taking indinavir, it is important to keep all of your appointments with your health care provider.

 What is indinavir?